terraform-aws-modules/terraform-aws-eks/README.md

 >
 > The EKS AL2 GPU AMI comes with the necessary EFA components pre-installed - you just need to expose the EFA devices on the nodes via their launch templates, ensure the required EFA security group rules are in place, and deploy the `aws-efa-k8s-device-plugin` in order to start utilizing EFA within your cluster.
 Your application container will need to have the necessary libraries and runtime in order to utilize communication over the EFA interfaces (NCCL, aws-ofi-nccl, hwloc, libfabric, aws-neuornx-collectives, CUDA, etc.).

-If you disable the creation and use of the managed nodegroup custom launch template (`create_launch_template = false` and/or `use_custom_launch_template = false`), this will interfere with the EFA functionality provided.
-In addition, if you do not supply an `instance_type` for self-managed nodegroup(s), or `instance_types` for the managed nodegroup(s), this will also interfere with the functionality.
-In order to support the EFA functionality provided by `enable_efa_support = true`, you must utilize the custom launch template created/provided by this module, and supply an `instance_type`/`instance_types` for the respective nodegroup.
+If you disable the creation and use of the managed node group custom launch template (`create_launch_template = false` and/or `use_custom_launch_template = false`), this will interfere with the EFA functionality provided.
+In addition, if you do not supply an `instance_type` for self-managed node group(s), or `instance_types` for the managed node group(s), this will also interfere with the functionality.
+In order to support the EFA functionality provided by `enable_efa_support = true`, you must utilize the custom launch template created/provided by this module, and supply an `instance_type`/`instance_types` for the respective node group.

 The logic behind supporting EFA uses a data source to lookup the instance type to retrieve the number of interfaces that the instance supports in order to enumerate and expose those interfaces on the launch template created.
-For managed nodegroups where a list of instance types are supported, the first instance type in the list is used to calculate the number of EFA interfaces supported.
+For managed node groups where a list of instance types are supported, the first instance type in the list is used to calculate the number of EFA interfaces supported.
 Mixing instance types with varying number of interfaces is not recommended for EFA (or in some cases, mixing instance types is not supported - i.e. - p5.48xlarge and p4d.24xlarge).
-In addition to exposing the EFA interfaces and updating the security group rules, a placement group is created per the EFA requirements and only the availability zones that support the instance type selected are used in the subnets provided to the nodegroup.
+In addition to exposing the EFA interfaces and updating the security group rules, a placement group is created per the EFA requirements and only the availability zones that support the instance type selected are used in the subnets provided to the node group.

-In order to enable EFA support, you will have to specify `enable_efa_support = true` on both the cluster and each nodegroup that you wish to enable EFA support for:
+In order to enable EFA support, you will have to specify `enable_efa_support = true` on both the cluster and each node group that you wish to enable EFA support for:

 ```hcl
 module "eks" {